Bix and Assendon

-Bix and Assendon is a mainly rural civil parish in the high Chilterns just north of Henley-on-Thames in South Oxfordshire, England.
+Bix and Assendon, formerly just Bix is a mainly rural civil parish in the high Chilterns just north of Henley-on-Thames in South Oxfordshire, in the county of Oxfordshire, England.
 The parish includes the villages of Bix, Lower Assendon and Middle Assendon.
 The 2011 census recorded a parish population of 531 mainly clustered in the settlements mentioned in its total area of 9.79 km2.

+On 22 July 1986 the parish was renamed from "Bix" to "Bix and Assendon".